slackhideo/primal-shallow-water/README.md

 I made a [video-tutorial on how to merge the mod files](https://youtu.be/S6ifNODUXo4).
 You can watch it by clicking on the link.

+#### Part 2.B: AGM Primal Needs version

+You should be presented with the following unsolved conflicts:

+* `scripts/game/components/inventoryComponent.ws`: From Script Merger's menus,
+  select **Merge** -> **Choose C Everywhere**, assuming `modPrimalShallowWater` is being displayed in the C panel.
+If not, replace "C" with the appropriate letter[^2].
+* `scripts/game/player/playerInput.ws`: Choose the version from
+  `modPrimalShallowWater`.
+It will be in the C panel, probably.
+* `scripts/local/PNAnimations.ws`: From Script Merger's menus, select **Merge** -> **Choose B for All Unsolved Conflicts**, assuming `modPrimalShallowWater` is being displayed in the B panel.
+If not, replace "B" with the appropriate letter[^2].
+* `scripts/local/PNData.ws`: Idem.
+* `scripts/local/PNFood.ws`: Idem.
+* `scripts/local/PNThirst.ws`: Idem.

+[^2]: This instruction assumes that you have unmodified AGM Primal Needs' scripts.
+If you have a mod that changed them or you have made some change yourself, then you should merge the file manually.

 ## Uninstallation